Seattle Cancer Care Alliance

 SCCA has a dedicated team working to combat mesothelioma, the rare and aggressive cancer caused by exposure to toxic asbestos fibers.

-The team includes medical oncologists, thoracic surgeons and radiation oncologists well versed in mesothelioma and who provide a personalized, multidisciplinary approach to care.
+The team includes medical oncologists, thoracic surgeons and radiation oncologists well versed in mesothelioma who provide a personalized, multidisciplinary approach to care.

 Diagnostic testing and much of the treatment for mesothelioma is performed at the General Oncology Clinic at SCCA.
 The nearby UW Medical Center handles surgical procedures and follow-up appointments.